Reg. 11 Academic Integrity (effective after 4 October 2021)

 B4.4 Procedure in an Academic Integrity Committee

-(1) The student may request, within ten University Working Days of being informed by the Head of Department of the sanction, that the case is considered by an AIC, in which case the Head of Department will make a report to the Academic Registrar.
+(1) The student may request, within ten University Working Days of being informed by the Head of Department of the sanction, that the case is considered by an AIC.
+The student must provide evidence to the Head of Department of why they feel the sanction applied is unreasonable and following this, the Head of Department will make a report to the Academic Registrar.

-(2) Following receipt of a report of suspected academic misconduct the Academic Registrar will decide if referral to an AIC is appropriate, or if there is no case to answer.
+(2) Following receipt of a report of suspected academic misconduct the Academic Registrar will determine if referral to an AIC is appropriate, or if there is no case to answer.

 (3) If referral to an AIC is deemed appropriate the Academic Registrar will share a copy of the report with the student and invite them to attend a meeting of an AIC and to provide a written response to the report in advance of the meeting.
 The meeting will still be held if the student chooses not to attend; if the student wishes to attend but is unable to, reasonable efforts will be made to reschedule the meeting to allow the student to attend.
 Meetings may be held in person or virtually.

-(5) The student will be invited to reply to the allegation(s) and has the right to request attendees who can attest to a question of fact as a witness and to address them via the Chair.
-Character or, expert witnesses are not part of the process.
+(6) The student will be invited to reply to the allegation(s) and has the right to request attendees who can attest to a question of fact as a witness and to address them via the Chair.
+Character or, expert witnesses are not part of the process but the student may request the presence of someone in a supporting role.

 B4.5 Academic misconduct suspected by the examiner of a research degree